Covid 19 Coronavirus: New shopping trip details where infected South Korean man visited Auckland revealed

 Symptoms include a new or worsening cough, sore throat, runny nose, loss of smell, fever and difficulty breathing.

-Meanwhile, the Ministry of Health is undertaking a targeted testing surveillance in Auckland, Queenstown and Christchurch to ensure there is no community transmission from this case which surfaced when the man tested positive soon after arriving in South Korean on July 22.
+Meanwhile, the Ministry of Health is undertaking a targeted testing surveillance in Auckland, Queenstown and Christchurch to ensure there is no community transmission from this case, which surfaced when the man tested positive soon after arriving in South Korea on July 22.

-The man also holidayed in Queenstown arriving at the local holiday park on July 1.
-In a three day packed stopover, the man took in the sights of Milford Sounds going on a boat cruise the next day.
+The man also holidayed in Queenstown, arriving at the local holiday park on July 1.
+In a three-day packed stopover, the man took in the sights of Milford Sounds, going on a boat cruise the next day.

-Before flying back to Auckland on July 4 he went on the popular Kawarau Bridge zip line and luge, and also dined at a number of restaurants in the resort township.
+Before flying back to Auckland on July 4 he went on the popular Kawarau Bridge zip line and luge, and also dined at a number of restaurants in the resort.

-From this weekend four additional community testing centres and mobile testing units will be on the ground across Auckland.
+From this weekend, four additional community testing centres and mobile testing units will be on the ground across Auckland.

-From this morning centres will open in Northcote, Henderson, Grafton and Wiri.
+From this morning, centres will open in Northcote, Henderson, Grafton and Wiri.

 Northern Region Health coordination centre lead Margie Apa said testing would be offered to all people who presented with symptoms.